 6. Manage Your Fundraising Expectations

-Set realistic fundraising plans by using past data to set your goals.
+Create realistic fundraising plans by using past data to set your goals.
 If this next year involves using new tools or techniques, consider lowering your goal until you’ve tried and tested these new strategies.
-And remember that there’s nothing wrong with adjusting your plan when things go wrong, or even when they go right.
+And remember there’s nothing wrong with adjusting your plan when things go wrong, or even when they go right.
 Don’t feel shackled by past commitments.

 Specialized Services For Church Accounting